datalogics-rswanson/pdf-web-api-clients/python/pdfprocess.md

 A request is a HTTP POST method.
 The message body is the request document, and the request parameters are encoded as form data.

+* Use the _apiKey_ parameter to specify the API key.
 * Any request options are encoded as JSON in the optional _options_ parameter.
-* To facilitate logging, please provide the optional _inputName_ parameter.
+* When the optional _inputName_ parameter is supplied, the server uses this when logging the request.
 * For image requests, use the optional _outputForm_ parameter to specify the image format (default=TIFF).

 Here is an [example of a request](examples/request.txt).